 While you are in the hospital, being a part of your baby's care is important.
 Being near your baby as much as possible will help you to get to know your baby faster and will also be comforting to your baby.
 During this time, hospital staff will teach you to recognize normal behavior as well as abnormal symptoms or behavior so that you can report them to a doctor if necessary once you go home.
-In the hospital you will learn some common actions that can be helpful to your baby if they are experiencing withdrawal.
+In the hospital you will learn some common actions that can be helpful for your baby if they are experiencing withdrawal.

 Common ways to comfort a baby that is experiencing withdrawal symptoms can include: